palantir/gradle-baseline/docs/best-practices/code-reviews/readme.md

 Consequently, code reviews need to be prompt (on the order of hours, not days), and team members and leads need to be aware of the time commitment and prioritize review time accordingly.
-If you don’t think you can complete a review in time, please let the committer know right away so they can find someone else.
+If you don't think you can complete a review in time, please let the committer know right away so they can find someone else.

 A review should be thorough enough that the reviewer could explain the change at